Apical foramen: Morphology

+Clinical Significance

 Endodontic treatment

 It is a point of interest in endodontics, as it is considered necessary to thoroughly chemomechanically debride the pulp space to remove all necrotic tissue and minimise bacterial load in the pulp space.
 Ideally, this debridement would terminate exactly at the apical foramen.
 In reality, determining the exact position of the apical foramen is problematic, requiring radiography and/or use of an electronic apex locator to produce a refined estimate.
 A tooth may have multiple small accessory canals in the root apex area forming an apical delta which can complicate the endodontic problem.

 The presence of an apical delta may make successful endodontic treatment less likely.
 The root tip is removed during apicoectomy to eliminate the apical delta and maximise the chance of successful healing.

 An apical constriction is often present.
 In immature teeth the root is not fully formed, leading to an open apex.
 This is also seen in some pathological teeth.

+During endodontic treatment, the apical foramen serves to determine the working length.
+Accurate working length determination is important to decrease or prevent postoperative pain and delayed healing caused by overinstrumentation and overfilling, as well as to avoid inadequate debridement and underfilling of the canal that may result from an under-extended working length short of the apical foramen.